-We are developing a new research study to address these unanswered questions.
+We are working on a research study to address these unanswered questions.
 By examining medical school admissions data and surveying MD/PhD students, we will shed light on how women’s experiences and values shape their interest in MD/PhD programs.
 In a small pilot survey of undergraduates, we asked students if anyone had encouraged or discouraged them from applying to MD/PhD programs.
 The results, shown below, already suggest a gender disparity.
 We hope the data we generate will suggest key changes in mentoring and policy that may help close the gender gap.

 - AAMC FACTS.
 Enrollment, Graduates, and MD/PhD Data

 - The Physician-Scientist Career Pipeline in 2005 (Ley 2005)

 - Sociology.
 The gender gap in NIH grant applications.
 (Ley 2008)

 - A gender gap in the next generation of physician-scientists: medical student interest and participation in research.
 (Guelich 2002)

 - Educational outcomes for students enrolled in MD-PhD programs at medical school matriculation, 1995-2000: a national cohort study.
 (Jeffe 2014)